Pedestrian killed on I-94 at Monticello

-A Buffalo has died after being hit by a vehicle on Instate 94 at Monticello.
+A Buffalo man has died after being hit by a vehicle on Instate 94 at Monticello.

 The 23-year-old pedestrian was killed just minutes before midnight on Wednesday, July 28.